 All community managers should have excellent communication skills.
 They need to be skilled at initiating and holding conversations in person and online.

-"As an online community manager, it can be easy to become more comfortable behind a computer screen where you have time to think through each response," said Taylor Perras, community manager at Business.com.
+"As an online community manager, it can be easy to become more comfortable behind a computer screen, where you have time to think through each response," said Taylor Perras, community manager at business.com.
 "But it is just as important to have confidence in public speaking."

-Jonathan Bass, content marketing manager at RevenueWell, agrees that communication is key, because community managers need to advocate for the brand to customers and customers to the brand.
+Jonathan Bass, content marketing manager at RevenueWell, agrees that communication is key, because community managers need to advocate for the brand to customers and for customers to the brand.
 "Almost like a double agent," he added.